andrewdwallo/transmatic/README.md

 }
 ```

-6. Update Composer: Run `composer update` to install the local version of the package in your Laravel project.
+6. **Update Composer**: Run `composer update` to install the local version of the package in your Laravel project.

 Once you've made your changes, commit them, push to your branch, and then create a pull request.
 Your contributions are highly valued and appreciated!